Is Mercury safe with your data?

 vs category average

-What Mercury's privacy policy says about your data
+What Mercury's privacy policy and terms of service say about your data

 Details